 The ophthalmologists in the camps can only visit patients in more remote areas when they travel with our medical and surgical expeditions.
 However, between 2007 and 2009, Eyes of the world succeeded in transferring the management of eye care services to a Sahrawi ophthalmologist trained in Barcelona.

-Ever since the project started, Eyes of the world has promoted the specialized training of all health professionals, including physicians, nurses, and the Ministry of Health staff.
+Ever since the project started, Eyes of the world has promoted the specialized training of all health professional, including physicians, nurses, and the Ministry of Health staff.
 Furthermore, Eyes of the world supported the training of 14 opticians—10 ophthalmic technicians and 4 optics lab technicians.
 These opticians are currently working at the 7 ophthalmic care centers that have consultation rooms, and in 3 optical workshops in Smara, Dajla and Bola.

 In addition, most of the equipment and supplies needed in the ophthalmic care centers and optical workshops have been donated by Eyes of the world.
 Also, as a result of the courses in optometry, optical equipment, and basic eye care taught by Eyes of the world volunteers, local personnel have been able to refresh and improve their ophthalmic care knowledge.
 It is also worth noting that an Eyes of the world volunteer ophthalmologist traveled to the camps and trained local professionals for six months between 2016 and 2017.